-The USB port is used for initial configuration and local maintenance or servicing of the VEU-A00 using a PC installed with Xtralis VSC software.
+The USB port is used for initial configuration and local maintenance or servicing of the VES-A00-P using a PC installed with Xtralis VSC software.

-Install Xtralis VSC prior to connecting the VEU-A00 to the PC or Laptop.
+Install Xtralis VSC prior to connecting the VES-A00-P to the PC or Laptop.
 This ensures that the required USB drivers are present.

-- The USB port must not be used for permanent field connection.
-For example, do not use a USB to Ethernet or USB to Wifi adaptor to connect the detector to a LAN using USB. - Refer to the Xtralis VSC documentation for operating system compatibility information.
+- The USB port must not be used for permanent field connection. - Refer to the Xtralis VSC documentation for operating system compatibility information.